MazeMap/URL-API/URL-API.md

 * `dest` In the example the POI ID for MazeMap office is used as destination.

-## Defining custom names for points
+## Specifying custom names for points

 When starting MazeMap either with predefined points (e.g. if you have defined a path), you can input a custom string for the names of these points.
 I.e. if you you are linking to an office with id 404, you can specify that it should display as "John's Office".